cbrew/cbrew.github.io/_posts/2000-03-30-StringDistance.markdown

 <address style="text-align:left;"><a href="mailto:cbrew@acm.org" style="text-align:left;" target="_blank">Chris Brew</a></address>

 ## 22 years later (11-19-2022) Chris adds:

+I have revised the original a little.
+Since Python is now much better known, the demo code is now very much like Python.
+If you want something you can run immediately, try using [David Gutteridge's code](https://github.com/dhgutteridge/Brew-Distance), referenced below.
+It has all the paraphernalia of a real Python package, with tests, build files and all that.

 This post resulted in the creation of at least two implementations.
 There's